hanghoo/CAE-loop-closure-of-SLAM/README.md

 # CAE loop closure of SLAM
-we provide you with network model,and you can finish the part of the code yourself according to the essay.
+we provide you with network model,and you can finish the training code yourself according to the essay.